rafafelixphd/AgentForger/docs/README.md

 ### Adding New Agents
 1. Define agent characteristics and capabilities
 2. Create response frameworks and guidelines
-3. Implement inheritance from base agent classes
-4. Integrate with existing workflows
+3. Integrate with existing workflows

 ### Creating New Workflows
 1. Define workflow requirements and phases